Hilde Goldschmidt

 Hilde Goldschmidt (7 September 1897 – 7 August 1980) was a German expressionist painter and printmaker.
-Facing persecution under the Nazi regime, she sought refuge in Britain during the Second World War before establishing herself in Austria in the 1950s.
+Facing persecution under the Nazi regime, she sought refuge in Britain during World War II before establishing herself in Austria in the 1950s.

 Biography

 Goldschmidt was born in Leipzig into a middle-class Jewish family who had several artistic connections.
 The family knew the writers Rainer Maria Rilke and Thomas Mann and also the painter Marianne von Werefkin and her partner Alexei Jawlensky.
 From 1914 to 1917, Goldschmidt studied book design at the Leipzig Academy under Hugo Steiner Prag and produced woodcuts and lithographs in an expressionist style.
 She also took private painting lessions with O R Bossert and dance lessions at the Leipzig Opera ballet school as well as writing poetry.
 In 1918 the Dresden Academy of Fine Arts began admitting women students for the first time and Goldschmidt studied painting there from 1920 to 1923 during which time she was taught by Oskar Kokoschka.
 Goldschmidt lived a somewhat cosmopolitan life after graduating from the Dresden Academy.
 Between 1923 and 1932 she spent part of each year in Paris and then spent the summer in the south of France before returning to Leipzig for the winter.
 She exhibited works in New York in 1923 and rented a studio in Montparnasse.
 Her first solo exhibition was held at the Gallery Caspari in Munich in 1932 but was closed down by the authorities.
 Facing increased discrimination and persecution under the Nazi regime in Germany, Goldschmidt and her mother moved to Kitzbühel in the Austrian Tyrol in 1933 and both became Austrian citizens in 1936.
 Following the Anschluss, the Nazi annexation of Austria in 1938, they moved to London in 1939.